jack-norrie/dotfiles/README.md

 * neofetch - retrieves system information.
 * tree - visualisation of a directory.
 * fzf - fuzzy finding (build from source recommended)
+* htop - A useful utility to see processes and resource consumption.

 ### Text Editor - Neovim (LazyVim) (build from source recommended)